-In November 2016, the company received approval with respect to the provident fund for investment, and the activity commenced in January 2017.
+In November 2016, the Company received approval with respect to the provident fund for investment, and the activity commenced in January 2017.
 For additional details, see Note 44(h) to the annual financial statements.

-Income from management fees during the reporting period amounted to a total of approximately NIS 42 million, as compared with a total of approximately NIS 45 million last year.
+Income from management fees amounted to a total of approximately NIS 49 million, similarly to the corresponding period last year.

-Comprehensive loss in the three month period ended on the reporting date amounted to a total of approximately NIS 93 million, as compared with comprehensive income in the amount of approximately NIS 5 million in the corresponding period last year.
-The transition to loss was primarily due to the impairment of goodwill which was recorded during the reporting period in the amount of approximately NIS 81 million, from a provision with respect to a claim in the amount of approximately NIS 15 million.
+Comprehensive income in the three month period ended on the reporting date amounted to a total of approximately NIS 9 million, as compared with comprehensive income in the amount of approximately NIS 12 million in the corresponding period last year.
+The decrease in income during the three month period ended on the reporting date was due to the increase in expenses.